 Reasons for benchmarking your Hardware

-Are your components running as fast as they should?
+Are your components performing as they should?

 Possible problems when not reaching common speeds

-If your hardware component does not reach the Speed other User’s are reaching, be sure you don’t have any background programs running while benchmarking.
+If your system does not reach the performance and benchmarking scores other users are reaching, be sure you don’t have any background programs running while benchmarking.

-When benching your GPU and not reaching common scores, again be sure no other software is running in the background and your GPU driver is up-to-date.
+When benching your GPU and not reaching common scores, again, be sure no other software is running in the background, and your GPU driver is up-to-date.
 That said, though, sometimes reverting to an older Driver does the trick.

-Also be aware, that GPU performance doesn’t always scale linearly, when using Multiple GPUs.
+GPU performance doesn’t always scale linearly when using multiple GPUs.
 Using 2 GPUs might give you 1.9 times the performance, 4 GPUs might only give you 3.5 times the performance, depending on the benchmark you are using.

 Planning on upgrading your PC?
 Bench it first!

-You’ll only know if spending all that money is worth it, if you know what performance improvement over your current Hardware you can expect.
+You’ll only know if spending all that money is worth it if you know what performance improvement over your current Hardware you can expect.

-Overclocking and tuning/optimizing your System can greatly improve performance.
-There is no way around knowing if your optimizations have any effect, if you don’t have a benchmarking baseline of your System’s default performance.
+Overclocking and tuning/optimizing your system can greatly improve performance.
+There is no way around knowing if your optimizations have any effect if you don’t have a benchmarking baseline of your system’s default performance.

-Benchmarks are also great for testing your System’s stability after overclocking.
+Benchmarks are also great for testing your system’s stability after overclocking.

 Utilizing online Renderfarms

-Here is a screenshot of the Cost estimator on the Ranch Computing Renderfarm.
+Here is a screenshot of the Cost Estimator on the Ranch Computing Renderfarm.
 Notice how you have to know your Cinebench Score to be able to calculate the cost of rendering your scene on the Renderfarm: